AI4ScienceConf/AI4ScienceConf.github.io/source/CoE.md

 <a name="be-fair" />
 #### Be Fair and Take Action not to Discriminate
 * The values of equality, tolerance, respect for others, and justice govern this principle.
-The COLM [Code of Conduct](/CoC.html) provides additional details of expected behavior at the Conference.
+The CAIS [Code of Conduct](/CoC.html) provides additional details of expected behavior at the Conference.
 * Fairness requires that even careful decision processes provide some avenue for redress of grievances.
 * Researchers should foster fair participation of all people—in their research, at the conference and generally—including those of underrepresented groups.
 * The use of information and technology may cause new, or enhance existing, inequities.
 Technologies and practices should be as inclusive and accessible as possible and researchers should take action to avoid creating systems or technologies that disenfranchise or oppress people.